 The following are estimated application date ranges for timely application processing:

-USCIS has also created the Post-Completion OPT Planning Tool that allows users to calculate the amount of OPT available and generate suggested application timeline based on the Program End Date and the desired OPT start date.
+Using the Post-Completion OPT Planning Tool within Interstride allows users to calculate the amount of OPT available and generate suggested application timeline based on the Program End Date and the desired OPT start date.

 You must have your EAD card to begin employment.
 You can begin working on or after the start date listed on the EAD and may until the end date on the EAD card.